Elizabeth Thomas Missing A Week, 15-Year-Old Girl Allegedly Kidnapped By Teacher

 CNN reports that state investigators have received 250 tips from 24 states, including California, but none of them have helped in finding the girl.

-Another student allegedly saw Cummins kissing Thomas in January, according to a letter written to the Maury County School District by Thomas family attorney, Jason Whatley.
+Another student allegedly saw Cummins kissing Thomas in January, according to a letter written to the Maury County School District by Thomas’ family attorney, Jason Whatley.
 The school district suspended the teacher after being notified of the accusations.
 Whatley insists the school waited over a week before taking any action.

 “Any suggestion that he was suspended immediately when these allegations came out is just false,” Whatley says.

-Tad Cummins wife, Jill Cummins, begged for her husband to return with Elizabeth Thomas.
+Tad Cummins’ wife, Jill Cummins, begged for her husband to return with Elizabeth Thomas.

 “This is not who you are.
 We can help you get through this,” she said over the weekend.
 “My heart breaks for the family of Beth Thomas.”